BADGE OF LIFE FAQS

 Should I see a departmental psychologist or an “outside” therapist?
 This is an individual choice.
 Many departmental psychologists, or those on contract to the department, are highly confidential and credible.
 Some officers fear, however, that the department’s psychologist is a “pipeline” to the chief.
 In such cases, we encourage the person to seek the services of an outside therapist for their own comfort and where confidentiality is guaranteed (unless the person is a danger to self or others or in cases of elder/child abuse).

 How many police suicides are there each year?
-There are between 125 – 150 police suicides each year.
+There are between 100 – 150 police suicides each year.
 In 2008 there were 141, 2009 had 143 and, in 2012, there were 126 police suicides.
-These numbers are the result of three years of study.
+In 2016, it was reduced to 108.
+These numbers are the result of four years of study.
 There is no reason to exaggerate them.
 They are high enough.
-For more details, read the Police Suicide Study 2008 – 2012.
+For more details, read the Police Suicide Study 2008 – 2016.
 Two to three times as many officers commit suicide than are killed by the guns of felons (emphasis–not “than die in the line of duty”).

 How many police suicides are work related?
 None—or so say most chiefs of police.
 According to departments across the US in 2008 and 2009, not a single police suicide was attributed to the stress and trauma of the job.
 Since then, “several” departments have acknowledge the presence of work-related posttraumatic stress disorder in departments.